Cihantr13/F-104-Stability-Analysis-Tool/README.md

 2. Open MATLAB and navigate to the project directory.

-3. Run the `stability1.m` function to perform the stability analysis.
+3. Run the `Run.m` function to perform the stability analysis.
 You need to specify the altitude index (`1` for sea level, `2` for 55,000 ft).

     Example:
     ```matlab